Dear Prospective Employer,

 Applying to Become an Approved Site

-After completing this form, you will be required to submit the following materials:
+After completing this form, you will be required to submit the following materials.
+THESE ITEMS ARE REQUIRED.
+APPLICATIONS WILL NOT BE REVIEWED WITHOUT THESE ADDITIONAL MATERIALS:

 - Executive Chef's and/or Executive Pastry Chef's (as appropriate) résumé or bio